Bookmark this page. Physicians Sunshine Act exempts patient-education materials like anatomy posters and models.

 Instead of a conference, your main event might be the opening of a new medical practice location.
 To emphasize your corporate identity, there may be desire to have your logo imprinted on a few anatomy posters.

-ClinicalPosters has options for this that are limited to specific posters with adequate imprint area.

 ClinicalPosters has been preparing and selling posters for medical conferences since 1995.
 Together, we can begin planning your next successful event today!